maurice/yay-machine/docs/articles/why-state-machines.md

 **yay-machine** state-machines can execute arbitrary side-effect code†

-* on the machine started or stopped
+* when the machine is started or stopped
-* on a state entered or exited
+* when a state is entered or exited
-* on a transition
+* during a transition

 Side-effects can be short-lived or long-lived and can send events to the machine instance as required.

+## Putting it all together

+State-machines are a one-stop-shop for state-management.

+They work well with modern paradigms like the trend towards immutable data and functional-reactive programming.

+They include everything you need to model a variety of domains.

+A [good TypeScript state-machine library](./why-yay-machine.md) will also give you great type-safety 😉.

 ---